JackDunnNZ/markdown-cv/cv.md

 Voluntary Services:

 -   Developed a national rankings system for the international wargaming community running on Google App Engine.
-Currently operating in five countries (NZ, Australia, UK, USA and Canada)
+Currently operating in five countries (NZ, Australia, UK, USA and Canada).
 -   Responsible for organising and running tournaments.
 -   Administration of both web forums and club websites.
 -   Writing for a gaming blog that attracts around 1000 visitors per day.